qor/doc/plugins/worker.md

 ## Things to note

-- If a Job is scheduled within 2 minutes of the current time, then it will be run immediately.
+- If a *Job* is scheduled within 2 minutes of the current time, then it will be run immediately.
-- It is possible, via the admin interface, to abort a currently running job: view the Job's data via `Workers > Running` or `Workers > All Jobs` and press the `Abort running Job` button.
+- It is possible, via the admin interface, to abort a currently running *Job*: view the *Job*'s data via `Workers > Running` or `Workers > All Jobs` and press the `Abort running Job` button.
-- It is possible, via the admin interface, to abort a scheduled job: view the Job's data via `Workers > Scheduled` or `Workers > All Jobs` and press the `Cancel scheduled Job` button.
+- It is possible, via the admin interface, to abort a scheduled *Job*: view the *Job*'s data via `Workers > Scheduled` or `Workers > All Jobs` and press the `Cancel scheduled Job` button.
-- It is possible, via the admin interface, to update a scheduled job, including setting a new date and time: view the Job's data via `Workers > Scheduled` or `Workers > All Jobs`, update the `Schedule Time` field's value, and press the `Update scheduled Job` button.
-Note: scheduling a Job to a date/time in the past will see the Job get run immediately.
+- It is possible, via the admin interface, to update a scheduled *Job*, including setting a new date and time: view the *Job*'s data via `Workers > Scheduled` or `Workers > All Jobs`, update the `Schedule Time` field's value, and press the `Update scheduled Job` button.
+Please be aware that scheduling a *Job* to a date/time in the past will see the Job get run immediately.

 [Worker Demo:  http://demo.getqor.com/admin/workers](http://demo.getqor.com/admin/workers)